What is it?

 - Athletic performance.
-Research suggests that taking bee pollen supplements by mouth does not seem to increase athletic performance in athletes.
+Taking bee pollen by mouth doesn't seem to improve athletic performance.

-Special precautions & warnings:Pregnancy: Taking bee pollen is POSSIBLY UNSAFE during pregnancy.
-There is some concern that bee pollen might stimulate the uterus and threaten the pregnancy.
+Special precautions & warnings:Pregnancy: Taking bee pollen by mouth is possibly unsafe during pregnancy.
+It might stimulate the uterus and threaten the pregnancy.
 Don't use it.

 Breast-feeding: There isn't enough reliable information to know if bee pollen is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

-Pollen allergy: Taking bee pollen supplements can cause serious allergic reactions in people who are allergic to pollen.
-Symptoms can include itching, swelling, shortness of breath, light-headedness, and severe whole-body reactions (anaphylaxis).
+Pollen allergy: Bee pollen can cause serious allergic reactions in people who are allergic to certain types of pollen.
+Symptoms can include itching, swelling, shortness of breath, light-headedness, and a severe reaction called anaphylaxis.